Village Aling The Way To Jiri To Everest Trekking

 Accommodation

-Most of the teahouses have common rooms, and a few offer hot showers at a little extra charge along with bathroom amenities.
+Most teahouses have common rooms, and a few offer hot showers for a small extra charge, along with bathroom amenities.
 As you trek higher, the facilities become very basic yet comforting.
-You’ll experience the best services in a limited space.
+You'll experience the best services in a limited space.

 Food

-Food is available at the same teahouses mostly and does include Nepali food like dal bhat (rice and lentil soup), besides pasta and soups, a few other types of Western cuisine, and so on.
-The menu may differ from place to place, but a vegetarian option is guaranteed.
+Food is available at the same teahouses, and it's mostly as listed in the Menu: pasta, soups, a few other Western dishes, and so on.
+The menu may vary by location, but a vegetarian option is guaranteed.
 The food they provide is full of nutrients and carbohydrates that keep your energy stable during the trekking days.
 For drinking water, always carry a water bottle and water purification tablets.

 Solo/Guided Trek

 Trekking solo in the Everest region is possible.
-Solo treks allow trekkers to connect with the locals, have more time to acclimatize, and avoid crowded trails during the trekking days.
+Solo treks allow trekkers to connect with locals, spend more time acclimating, and avoid crowded trails during trekking days.
 Solo treks help trekkers to communicate with fellow trekkers and enjoy the new company.
 Boundless Adventure will arrange all the permits and paperwork for your independent trekking and allow you to trek in the Everest region.

 While solo trekking is possible, a guided trek is recommended.
 Experienced guides make the journey safer, share local culture, and help you navigate the trail smoothly.
-Boundless Adventure offers experienced guides who are familiar with the local area and trail.
-They help you in navigating the route, interacting with the locals, and in emergencies, and they carry your backpack if needed.
+Boundless Adventure offers experienced guides familiar with the local area and the trail.
+They help you navigate the route, interact with the locals, and in emergencies, and they carry your backpack if needed.

 Permits and Travel Insurance